ToMattBan/Lazit_CSS/Roadmap.md

 ## ROADMAP

-- [ ] Create tests
-- [ ] Create a way to auto-create utilities based on the user configs
+- [ ] Find a way to use module as config file
-- [ ] Type config file to add autocomplete to the users
-- [ ] Clean the build function, make it better
+- [ ] Create build function
-- [ ] Build tools files/configs
-- [ ] Build generics files/configs
-- [ ] Build elements files/configs
-- [ ] Build objects files/configs
+- [ ] Build plugin for vite
-- [ ] Build components files/configs
+- [ ] Exports without any css, build with the vite plugin
+- [ ] Allow users to write scss (components / objects) and import it to build